 Wide-angle or mid-range lens

-Unless you’re creating macro shots, such as close-up flowers or insects, most likely you won’t need a lens with longer focal length during golden hour.
+Unless you’re creating macro shots, such as close-up flowers or insects, most likely you won’t need a landscape photography lens with longer focal length during golden hour.

 Check how incredibly cheap are these wide-angle and mid-range lens on Amazon:

-Canon APS-C 24mm f/2.8
+– Canon APS-C 24mm f/2.8

-Sigma 30mm f/1.4 (for Canon)
+– Sigma 30mm f/1.4 (for Canon)

-Sony E 20mm f/2.8 (APS-C)
+– Sony E 20mm f/2.8 (APS-C)

-Olympus 25mm f/1.8 (Micro Four Thirds)
+– Olympus 25mm f/1.8 (Micro Four Thirds)

-Canon 40mm f/2.8
+– Canon 40mm f/2.8

-Similar to wearing sunglasses on a bright day, a circular polarizer makes the sky darker, the water more vibrant, and glare from buildings and other reflective surfaces less harsh.
+Similar to wearing sunglasses on a bright day, a circular polarizer makes the blues in the sky and water more vibrant, and glare from buildings and other reflective surfaces less harsh.

 On a tripod, you can slow down the shutter speed as much as you like, allowing you to maintain a low ISO and an aperture of f/4 or higher for full sharpness.

 Check this amazing Manfrotto tripod on Amazon: Manfrotto BeFree Travel Tripod

-Bonus Tip!
-Use the Golden Hour Calculator
+Bonus Golden Hour Photography Tip

 Over the course of a calendar year, the exact timing for golden hour varies significantly, even in a single location.
 In the midwest United States, winter golden hour may start as early as 4:15 p.m. while summer golden hour doesn’t start until after 7:00 p.m.